evanderknaap/aggregatelogging/README.md

     bigquery.googleapis.com/projects/$PROJECT_ID/datasets/ --include-children \
     --billing-account=$BILLING_ID --log-filter="type:Build"
 ```
-Omiting these flags will default to your current setup.
-Since I don't have folder level clearence, I will show you the same command, but on a project level.
+Omiting these flags will default to your current project.
+Since I don't have folder level, organization level or billingID clearence, I will show you the same command, but on a project level.

 ```bash
     gcloud logging sinks create $SINK_NAME  \